the magazine in 2009.

 IT DOES sound, if not “hysterical,” then at least over the top.
 One single peanut is noticed on the floor of a school bus and the 10-year-old riders are all told to get out immediately, because of food allergy risks.

 Backlash, however, is not entirely new.
-“There have always been people who are doubtful that food allergy even exists,” says Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN), the Virginia-based non-profit that focuses on awareness, education and research.
+“There have always been people who are doubtful that food allergy even exists,” said Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN, which is now FARE), the Virginia-based non-profit that focuses on awareness, education and research.

 Of course, the condition is real, it can result in severe and even fatal reactions, and it is more common than ever.
 The Centers for Disease Control and Prevention in October 2008 reported an 18 per cent increase in the number of children with food allergy from 1997 to 2007.
 Meantime, a study from the Mayo Clinic in December found that anaphylactic reactions to food are responsible for 50,000 emergency visits each year in the United States, up from a previous estimate of 30,000.

 With a rise in food allergies, particularly in children, has come a heightened awareness of the need to keep kids with the condition safe when they are away from their parents.
 School, of course, is where they spend the bulk of their “away” time, and where foods and snacks are part of daily life.
-This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as Ontario, New Jersey and New York state.
+This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as New York state, New Jersey, and Ontario, Canada.

 “There are a lot of schools that are dealing well with these allergies,” says Laurie Harada, executive director of Anaphylaxis Canada.
-“And they’re not all hysterical and living in fear.
+“And they’re not all suffering from hysteria and living in fear.
 It has become a part of their norm.”
 Muñoz-Furlong agrees, pointing out that evacuating a bus due to a peanut is a rare and extreme example.

 “In the U.S., we have two million school-age children with food allergies.
 They go to school, they participate in class parties and field trips, they’re on the bus and they are mingling – just like every other child.”